makrai/notes/narayan18-XSum-conv.md

     online articles from the British Broadcasting Corporation (BBC)
 * novel abstractive model which is conditioned on the article’s topics and based entirely on convolutional neural networks
-* captures long-range dependencies in a document and recognizes pertinent content,
+* captures long-range dependencies in a document and recognizes pertinent contnt
 * outperforming an oracle extractive system and SOTA abstractive approaches when evaluated automatically and by humans